- Beat the Heat with Cooling Yoga Poses

 Is it WRONG to Earn Money Helping People with Ayurveda?

-We recently received a couple of comments on our Facebook page that surprised me, but I was really glad to have this brought to my attention:
+We recently received a couple of surprising comments on our Facebook page.
+While shocking, I was glad to have this notion brought to my attention:

 “The first mistake in an Ayurveda practice is accepting money for something that was meant to be free!
 Human to Human.
 This is a very important point when it comes to healing people.”